professor-zack/professor-zack/README.md

 Some stuff I've been doing recently are:
 - 🏫 &nbsp; Learning more deep learning and software engineering
-- 💻 &nbsp; Working on a data consultancy project for a external private-sector client, as a member of the [Student Association for Applied Statistics (SAAS)](https://saas.berkeley.edu/)
+- 💻 &nbsp; Working on a contract project with Github, as a member of the [Student Association for Applied Statistics (SAAS)](https://saas.berkeley.edu/).
+Helping Github develop an automated repository classification system using Natural Language Processing
-- 💼 &nbsp; Working as a Machine Learning Engineer Intern at Singapore's Institute of Infocomm Research this past 2023 summer
+- 💼 &nbsp; Worked as a Machine Learning Engineer Intern at Singapore's Institute of Infocomm Research this past 2023 summer
 - 🧪 &nbsp; Building a couple of Telegram bots
 - 📖 &nbsp; Attempting to keep up a regular reading habit